11ume/kable/docs/getting_started.md

 <br>

-The first node is called **foo**, this will be your identifier inside of your nodes cluster, and looks like this
+The first node is called **foo**, this will be your identifier inside of your nodes network, and looks like this:

 <br>